OverlayCS/FusionVRPlus/README.md

 - Very low latency networking (performance depends on your internet connection)
 - Easy-to-use scripting API
 - Custom cosmetic slots system
-- PlayFab integration (required for Attention API)
+- PlayFab integration (required for Attention API not in first release)
 - Developer console with admin commands (requires PlayFab, not included in the first release)
 - Automatic offline cosmetics, colors, and name handling
 - Improved ban handling for better security